A plan to mitigate the visual impacts of cell towers and mobile phone base stations in Sedona

 Planning and Zoning Commission meetings

-The next time this will go before the Planning and Zoning Commission is on August 1, 2017 at 5:30 pm.
+Most recently, this plan went before the Planning and Zoning Commission on August 1, 2017.
 Read the staff report and meeting materials on this topic here.

 City Council meetings